 My first long-distance trail, the West Highland Way, was a disaster.
 This 9-day journey through the Scottish mountains was stunningly beautiful, but I had no idea what I was getting myself into.
 I was wet, miserable, and I was tragically unprepared.
-It was also one of the best things to ever happened to me.
+It was also one of the best things to ever happen to me.

 One week after the West Highland Way, I started walking on the Camino Frances, a one-month historical pilgrimage across Spain.
 I was better prepared, and I had my head in a better place.
 My love for trekking was then solidified.
-Now, I plan my travels around the trails I will get the walk.
+Now, I plan my travels around the trails I will get to walk.

 I hope to inspire people to get off their butts and go far a walk.
 Around the block or across the continent.
 With this blog, I can hopefully build a great resource for you to plan your hikes, select your gear, and share your own stories.

-Forget the vulgarities, the original definition of ‘Tramp’ was not always so scandalous.
+Forget the vulgarities.
+The original definition of ‘Tramp’ was not always so scandalous.